RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Delete** _(Files only)_

 This will remove the actual game file, its gamelist.xml entry, its entry in any custom collections and its media files.
 A prompt will be shown asking for confirmation.
-The deletion of folders is not supported as that would potentially be a bit dangerous, instead use the appropriate operating system tools to handle deletion of folders.
+The deletion of folders is not supported as that would potentially be a bit dangerous, instead use the appropriate operating system tools to handle deletion of directories.

 ## Game media viewer